-A fire risk assessment was carried out in line with the legal requirements.
+A fire risk assessment had been carried out in line with the legal requirements.
+The last assessment completed in 2019 had not identified any areas of concern.
 We saw there were fire extinguishers and fire detection systems throughout the building and fire exits were kept clear.
-We noted that not all staff had completed recommended fire safety training.
+Fire evacuation drills were completed every six months by staff.
+We noted that not all staff had completed fire safety training.